-Rate: Tax rate is determined annually.
-For taxes payable in 2002, the rate of 57.933% was set to equal the mandated levy of \$592 million.
-For subsequent years, the levy is increased by the rate of inflation.
+Rate: Tax rate is determined annually to equal the mandated levy which was \$592 million for taxes payable in 2002 and for subsequent years is increased by the rate of inflation.
+For taxes payable in 2004, the rate was 53.937%.